michielvha/vitepress/docs/blog/aws/crossplane-with-eks-pod-identity.md

       package: xpkg.upbound.io/upbound/provider-family-aws:v1
     ````

-2. Create `DeploymentRuntimeConfig` for the provider, which will specify the service account name to use.
-This one should match the one used in the Terraform configuration above.
+2. Create the `DeploymentRuntimeConfig` for the provider, which will specify the service account name to use.
+This service account should match the one used in the Terraform configuration above.

     ````yaml
     apiVersion: pkg.crossplane.io/v1beta1